Events Calendar

 – 6:30PM

-Join Curators Susan Earle and Kate Meyer and Collection Manager Angela Watts to learn about art from Africa and the African diaspora in the Spencer’s collection.
+Join Curators Susan Earle and Kris Ercums and Deputy Director Celka Straughn to learn about how we collect works by women and LGBTQ+ artists.
 Q&A follows the presentation.
-This is the second in a series of public conversations about the Museum’s collection, exhibitions, and programs.
+This is the fifth in a series of public conversations about the Museum’s collection, exhibitions, and programs.

 Talk